Georg Pencz, Germany * 1528-1529; collection of the Victoria and Albert Museum

 Compartmentalization is often taught as a positive business survival skill, but it can also contribute to negative experiences such as intimate-relationship breakdown.

-[Shani-yuti-Budha] yoga is not necessarily problematic in relationships that do not require full disclosure, such as professional or collegial relationships.
+[Shani-yuti-Budha] yoga is not necessarily problematic within relationships that do not require full disclosure, such as professional or collegial relationships.
 The reserved, non-forthcoming Budha-yuti-Shani pairing becomes more problematic in marriage and other holistic relationships which require more integrated participation and an honest willingness to discuss conflict.

 Vimshottari Dasha implications